Jbot29/springboard-exercises/capstone/README.md

 ## Method

-So for over 50 days, I recorded not only my morning HRV recording but a bunch of other factors to find out what if anything moves the needle on my HRV.
+So for over 50 days, I recorded not only my morning HRV but a bunch of other factors to find out what if anything moves the needle on my HRV.
 The basic principle was not to add in too many new factors at once.

 ## Equipment

 For HRV:

 Polar H7 Bluetooth heart rate sensor.

 Elite-HRV App.

 For sleep:

 Fitbit Charge2

-Plot of HRV
+## Plot of HRV.

 ![HRV](https://github.com/Jbot29/springboard-exercises/blob/master/capstone/hrv_date.png)

-Hrv Moving Average
+## Hrv Moving Average

 ![Moving Average](https://github.com/Jbot29/springboard-exercises/blob/master/capstone/hrv_moving_average.png)

-Another way to look at it.
+## HRV and date with linear model

 ![Plot with lm](https://github.com/Jbot29/springboard-exercises/blob/master/capstone/hrv_data_lm.png)